Chapter 2 – Theory of Demand and Supply

 - Dimnishing Marginal Utility of a product – Once we have purchased a certain commodity, we will buy additional units in a short span of time or immediately only if the price offered is lesser than the previous price on which we bought the initial units of that commodity.

-- Number of consumer: When the price of a commodity falls, the number of its consumers increases and this also trends to raise the market demand for the commodity.
+- Number of consumer: When the price of a commodity decreases, more number of consumers starts buying it and this leads to increased demand of that particular commodity.

 Exceptions of Downward Slopes Demand Curve